mgjohnston/mgjohnston.github.io/_posts/2020-01-12-FacebookTaggedPhotos.md

 With friends leaving Facebook everyday, I thought it was high time I archived my Facebook data.
 Facebook now allows you to download all of the data you've provided to them - photos, likes, posts, contacts and more - but they do not give you an option to download your tagged photos from friends.

-I found an easy solution, edited from Nathan Merrit's post [https://gnmerritt.net/deletefacebook/2018/04/03/fb-photos-of-me/ accessed 12/01/2020], javascript from Novack [https://github.com/Novack], and a Python 2 script from Xavier Ripoll [https://github.com/xaviripo].
+I found an easy solution, edited from [Nathan Merrit's post](https://gnmerritt.net/deletefacebook/2018/04/03/fb-photos-of-me/)  [accessed 12/01/2020], javascript from [Novack](https://github.com/Novack), and a Python 2 script from [Xavier Ripoll](https://github.com/xaviripo).

 1. Download this python script: https://github.com/mgjohnston/fmpd/tree/patch-1